goody139/AI_in_the_Web/Project2/README.md

    - A recommender function that recommends movies according to the user's previous ratings

 ### File Structure
 In the Project2 Folder the .py files and the sqlite data structure can be found.
 The templates folder contains the html files.
 The data folder contains the csv files.
 The static folder contains the style.css file and pictures that are used in our recommender.
+The whoosh_index folder contains files created by the whoosh library.
+In the instance folder there is an example database.

 ### Usage
-Navigate to the Project2 Folder and run: flask --app recommender.py run.
-If you haven't initialized the database and the index yet, run this command first:  flask --app recommender.py initdb.
-!Note : initializing the database and index can take a while!
+Navigate to the Project2 Folder and run: *flask --app recommender.py run*.
+If you haven't initialized the database and the index yet, run this command first:  *flask --app recommender.py initdb*. **!Note : initializing the database and index can take a while!**

+### Hint
+We used the lenskit library for the recommender algorithms, whoosh library for a searchbar index, sqlalchemy for a movie database and the TMDB API to access certain information about movies.
+Therefore an API key is required to make the code work.
+Create a new folder with the name *secrets* and name the file containing the API key *tmdb_api.txt*.
+All installation requirements can be found in the requirements.txt file.

 ### Features

    - Watchlist (Favorite Movies)
    - Prediction display how much a user likes a movie for every movie
-   - Several types of recommendation algorithms
+   - Several types of recommendation algorithms (Popular, Bias, Fallback(UserUser), Fallback(ItemItem), ImplicitMF, Random)
    - A filter method for movies (Genre, Tag, searchbar(searching for: description, title, reviews, tag), Recommendation algorithm)
    - Apply a descending / ascending order based on certain values (runtime, average rating, title, match)
    - A Rating functionality